dilumdesilva/Flutter-Navigation/README.md

 ![cover](other/HowscreensarestackedinFlutt.gif)

 #### 2.1 Simple Routing
-If you want to navigate to new page or if you want to navigate to the previous page/route/screen we user methods which has been exposed by the Flutter Navigator class/widget.
+If you want to [navigate to new page or if you want to navigate back to the previous page/route/screen](https://flutter.dev/docs/cookbook/navigation/navigation-basics) we user methods which has been exposed by the Flutter Navigator class/widget.
 So, **push and pop** are the simplest methods that we can use to navigate back and forth among screens.

+**Check code samples under master branch to get a better understanding on this.**

 - **Push:** The push method is used to add another route onto the top of the current stack.
 The new page is displayed over the previous one.